gyrostable/documentation/src/tldr.md

 Lastly, GYD is launched with a special AMO pools, implemented at the protocol level, which help to bootstrap GYD liquidity in early stages and new markets.
 The bootstrapping pool provides a pre-set amount of GYD that can be issued against yield-bearing stablecoins as a reserve asset by swapping through the pool.
 This is provided as a more straightforward alternative to minting directly against reserve assets, which is a complex process expected to be undertaken by sophisticated market makers in the future.

+## GYFI governance token

+GYFI aligns the stewardship with the growth and profitability of Gyroscope.
+It forms the keystone of community stewardship and can be staked as a primary source of voting power in a pluralistic governance system.
+It ensures inclusive and decentralized nature of protocol governance.
+It also aligns the protocol around long-term value and utility in a way that enforces user protections.
+It encodes a Conditional Cashflows mechanism through which governance can realize cashflows in a way connected to long-term system health.
+Governance may activate this with a buy-and-burn mechanism in strategic periods.